openmsi/openmsimodel/docs/source/installation/getting_started.rst

    pip install gemd
    pip install openmsimodel

-Build a GEMD Object and wrap it with a BaseElement class:
+Build a GEMD Object and wrap it with a Element class:

 .. code-block:: bash